Magda98/Magda98/README.md

 - ⚡ Fun fact: I like hens 🐓

 ## Biography
 I graduated from the University of Technology in Rzeszow with Master of Engineering in computer science.
-I was active in the Student Science Club KOD and Student Government.
-I am eager to learn new technologies.
-I try to constantly develop frontend skills by doing courses, following the news and reading articles.
-I am also interested in machine learning/deep learning.
-I like long walks, I am also passionate about winter sports - I love skiing.
+I was active member in the Student Science Club KOD and Student Government.
+I constantly develop frontend skills by doing courses, following the news, reading articles and creating personal projects.
+I am also passionate about Angular - I attended the recent NgPoland conference.
+I also follow Angular news and RFC's on GitHub and read news about Angular.

 ## Languages and Tools
 <div align="left">